alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 I'm not sure the Flash era can be reproduced.
 The Internet was less of a walled garden at the time, and Flash guaranteed a uniform, easily sharable experience.
-Now the online experience is fundamentally split between desktop, mobile, and native apps, all with slightly different character, and monetization has further homogenized around parasitic free-to-play transactions, rather than advertisements on a Flash game portal.
+Now the online experience is fundamentally split between desktop, mobile, and native apps, all with slightly different character, and monetization has homogenized around parasitic free-to-play transactions, rather than advertisements on a Flash game portal.
 It's not that F2P is new...it's more that it's eating the world and I don't like the games it leads to.